cry-inc/FactionMap/README.md

 The faction.json file is written in JSON, which is very similar to XML.
 JSON is not a programming language.
 This means you don't have to be a programmer to update the map!
 There are strict rules for valid entries in the faction file.

-Basic structure: Each faction has its own block containing all provinces, regions, etc. Each faction block is separated by a comma.
+Basic structure: Each faction has its own block in the "factions" section, containing all provinces, regions, etc. Each faction block is separated by a comma.
 No comma after the last block.
 Here is an annotated example for a faction block:

 	{
 		"id": "travellers", // Mandatory, must be unique and should contain no upper case, special chars or spaces!
 		"image": "traveller.png", // Optional, the relative or absolute path to a small faction logo as PNG file with alpha channel.
 Data URLs are also possible! (see http://dataurl.net/ for details)
 		"name": "Travellers of the Windrose", // Mandatory, contains the full name of the faction "color": "70,140,220", // Mandatory, contains the RGB encoded faction color (use Paint or GIMP for this).
+		"capital": 2, // Optional, contains the Id of the capital province.
 		"provinces": [ // Mandatory, contains blocks with the claimed provinces, separated by comma.
 			{"id": 2, "name": "Windfall Keys"}, // Each block contains the province Id and a name.
 			{"id": 1, "name": "Upper Antides", "previousfactions": ["somefactionid1", "somefactionid2"]}, // Provinces can have a optional list with previous owners